 Our Doctor of Philosophy (PhD) postgraduate degree is a research-based programme of study centred on completing a satisfactory thesis of up to 100,000 words on an approved topic in the field of law.
 The programme is normally three years in length, or six years for part-time students.
 This degree is internationally recognised as a sign of research excellence.
 Many of our former PhD students have gone on to have successful careers in academia, the legal profession, the civil service, and in non-governmental organisations.
 Please see a list of our recently graduated students and their theses here.

 Limited funding is available on a competitive basis for undertaking the PhD with details available here.
+Please note that if you would like to be considered for external funding, applications must be submitted in advance of the deadlines specified on that page.

 In order to apply for a PhD, students must meet our entry requirements, detailed below.
 Once students have checked that they meet the conditions, they should contact a member of staff with a view to them acting as supervisor.
 When contacting staff, students should share with them a research proposal so the potential supervisor can understand fully the nature of the proposed study.

 Once accepted onto the programme, students will be inducted into the University and the Law School.
 Please note that all induction events take place in October, although there is also a limited intake of new students who begin their studies in January or April.
+We accept applications on a rolling basis throughout the year to accommodate this.

 In order to be admitted onto the PhD programme, students must satisfy the following entry requirements: